P1sec/pycrate/README.md

 (e.g. os, system, re, struct) are required for most of the features.
 The json internal module is required for supporting the JSON API.

+The pycrate_mobile/TS24301_EMM and pycrate_mobile/TS24501_FGMM modules use
-The pycrate_mobile/TS24301_EMM module uses CryptoMobile as optional dependency to cipher / decipher LTE NAS messages.
+CryptoMobile as optional dependency to cipher / decipher LTE and 5G NAS messages.

 The pycrate_diameter part uses lxml as optional dependency to translate xml files from IANA as Python dictionnaries when the diameter module is loaded.